ofiwg/libfabric/man/fi_verbs.7.md

 # LIMITATIONS

 ### Memory Regions
-Only FI_MR_BASIC mode is supported.
 Adding regions via s/g list is supported only up to a s/g list size of 1.
 No support for binding memory regions to a counter.

 ### Wait objects